National People's Congress decision on Hong Kong national security legislation: Analysis of the change in Hong Kong protests

 The Guardian's China specialists Tania Branigan and Lily Kuo wrote that the protest movement in Hong Kong changed after the NPC announcement of the law, with the mood shifting to one where many Hong Kong protestors are willing and prepared to die for the cause of keeping mainland Chinese influence out, and with calls to find an impactful and permanent solution to mainland Chinese interference, rather than small-scale measures.
 A rare slogan, calling for complete independence rather than more control, became the unifying chant of the protests, while the concept of "laam chau" gained momentum.
 This is the ideology of taking Hong Kong down and dragging mainland China with it.
 One protestor said: "If the Chinese army comes out, we will celebrate.
 The entire Hong Kong business environment will collapse.
 If they call the military here, it would ruin Hong Kong and also mainland China's economy".

 Crimes committed

 On 1 July 2021, a Hong Kong police officer barely survived a knife attack from Leung Kin-fai, a Vitasoy purchasing agent and former information officer for Apple Daily.
 Leung later killed himself, and his suicide note expressed his hatred toward the police, opposition to the National Security Law, and intention to kill an officer.
 Some Hongkongers saw Leung as a martyr and offered flowers as tribute.
-The police officer underwent seven hours of surgery and was hospitalized for 19 days.
+The police officer underwent seven hours of surgery and was hospitalised for 19 days.